 Special Entry Programs

-Each year, Adelaide High School offers entry to a select number of students through our Special Entry Programs.
+Each year, Adelaide High School offers entry to a select number of students through our Special Entry Programs who do not live in the school zone.
+Please check the school zone area you live in here.

-Each program requires a separate application process after which a selection of students is shortlisted for an interview.
+Each program requires a separate application process for each application lodged.
 The Department for Education oversees final approval of the students selected in these programs.
+There is no appeal process.

 Adelaide High School is South Australia’s only Special Interest Language School.